Abdelrahman-Fakhry-Hussein/Recommendation-System/README.md

 # Recommendation-System
-It is a Recommender System and Data Preprocessing with (Collaborative Filtering &amp; Content-Based Filtering) From Scratch
+This Notebook Contains Recommender System and Data Preprocessing with (Collaborative Filtering &amp; Content-Based Filtering) Recommendation methods From Scratch

 This Notebook with python programming language